sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 # Conclusion

-JMX is a simple but powerful technology to expose any Java applications internals.
+JMX is a _simple_ and powerful technology to expose any Java application internals and react upon their modifications.

+- The Jolokia project is perfect to expose the MBeans values directly through HTTP, to be able to consume them with absolutely any application in any language.
+- We can integrate JMX updates or notifications into Camel pipelines.
-With Kamon to expose the application internals, some tools to regularly poll the values from JMX, and a backend to store them, it's possible to have some monitoring and alerting, with some pretty dashboard to display the evolution of any metrics.
-It's useful when we don't want our application to push its metrics somewhere (such as: Kamon to FluentD to Graphite), we can let any application pull them directly instead thanks to JMX.
+- With Kamon to expose custom metrics and Akka Actors internals, JMXTrans to poll values, and a backend such as Graphite to store them, it's possible to create useful monitoring and alerting systems, and some pretty dashboards to display the evolution of any metrics.

-The Jolokia project is perfect to expose the JMX MBeans values directly through HTTP, hence we are able to consume them with absolutely any application in any language.
+Exposing metrics through JMX is useful when we don't want our application to push its metrics itself somewhere (such as: Kamon &#x2794; FluentD &#x2794; Graphite): we can let any application pull them directly from our JMX Agent.